rapidsms/rapidsms/docs/tutorial/tutorial04.rst

 Try it out
 ----------

-Start your app, send a text message to your phone number at Tropo, and you should get a response from your app, probably the typical "RapidSMS could not understand your message" unless you've changed it.
+Start your site.
+Get out your cell phone, and send a text message to your phone number at Tropo.
+Send "ping" and you should get back "pong", if the application we added in part 1 is still configured.

 Troubleshooting
 ---------------